-The Parent Company has an outstanding unsecured promissory note equivalent to ₱1.16 billion and ₱1.29 billion as at June 30, 2023 and December 31, 2022, respectively.
+The Parent Company has an outstanding unsecured promissory note equivalent to P1.09 billion and P1.29 billion as at September 30, 2023 and December 31, 2022, respectively.

-• On November 23, 2018, PNB granted ISRI a Term Loan Facility of up to ₱550.00 million with tenor of five (5) years with equal quarterly principal repayment to finance ISRI's 200-tonne per day development program.
+• On November 23, 2018, PNB granted ISRI a Term Loan Facility of up to £550.00 million with tenor of five (5) years with equal quarterly principal repayment to finance ISRI's 200-tonne per day development program.

-The Loan Agreement for this facility was signed by the parties on November 23, 2018, and on November 27, 2018, ISRI drew the initial amount of \$\mathbb{P}300.00\$ million with the interest rate set at 9.75% per annum.
-The second drawdown amounting to \$\mathbb{P}125.00\$ million with the interest rate set at 8.26% per annum was made on May 31, 2019.
-On September 12, 2019, ISRI drew the remaining \$\mathbb{P}125.00\$ million with the interest rate set at 6.94% per annum.
+The Loan Agreement for this facility was signed by the parties on November 23, 2018, and on November 27, 2018, ISRI drew the initial amount of P300.00 million with the interest rate set at 9.75% per annum.
+The second drawdown amounting to P125.00 million with the interest rate set at 8.26% per annum was made on May 31, 2019.
+On September 12, 2019, ISRI drew the remaining P125.00 million with the interest rate set at 6.94% per annum.
 Principal repayment started on July 27, 2020 and every quarter thereafter up to October 27, 2023.
 Included within the agreement signed by ISRI, are the affirmative covenants to use the proceeds of the loans exclusively for capital expenditures and general corporate requirements, to maintain consolidated DSCR of 1.2x starting on the first quarter after one year from commercial operations date and every quarter thereafter and at all times maintain a consolidated DER of not more than 70:30.

-ISRI has an outstanding unsecured promissory note equivalent to \$\mathbb{P}78.8\$ million and \$\mathbb{P}157.3\$ million as at June 30, 2023 and December 31, 2022, respectively.
+ISRI has an outstanding unsecured promissory note equivalent to P39.5 million and P157.3 million as at September 30, 2023 and December 31, 2022, respectively.
+On October 27, 2023, the loan was fully paid.

-In May 2022, the Philippine National Bank granted ISRI an unsecured term loan facility of up to \$\mathbb{P}500.00\$ million to finance Sangilo mine's 400 TPD development program.
-The \$\mathbb{P}500.00\$ million term loan facility is repayable in equal quarterly installments over five years, with interest based on the 5-year Business Valuator Accredited for Litigation (BVAL) as displayed on the PDEX page, plus a minimum spread of 2% per annum, reckoned from the date of the relevant drawdown.
+• In May 2022, the Philippine National Bank granted ISRI an unsecured term loan facility of up to P500.00 million to finance Sangilo mine's 400 TPD development program.
+The P500.00 million term loan facility is repayable in equal quarterly installments over five years, with interest based on the 5-year Business Valuator Accredited for Litigation (BVAL) as displayed on the PDEX page, plus a minimum spread of 2% per annum, reckoned from the date of the relevant drawdown.

-The Loan Agreement for this facility was signed by the parties on May 24, 2022, and on June 28, 2022, ISRI drew the total amount of \$\mathbb{P}500.00\$ million with the interest rate set at 8.52% per annum.
+The Loan Agreement for this facility was signed by the parties on May 24, 2022, and on June 28, 2022, ISRI drew the total amount of P500.00 million with the interest rate set at 8.52% per annum.
 Principal repayment will start on October 27, 2022, and every quarter thereafter up to June 28, 2027.
 Included within the agreement signed by ISRI, are the affirmative covenants to use the proceeds of the loans exclusively for capital expenditures and general corporate requirements, to maintain consolidated DSCR of 1.2x starting on the first quarter after one year from commercial operations date and every quarter thereafter and at all times maintain a consolidated DER of not more than 70:30.

-ISRI has an outstanding unsecured promissory note equivalent to \$\mathbb{P}425.00\$ million and \$\mathbb{P}475.00\$ million as at June 30, 2023 and December 31, 2022, respectively.
+ISRI has an outstanding unsecured promissory note equivalent to \$\mathbb{P}400.00\$ million and \$\mathbb{P}475.00\$ million as at September 30, 2023 and December 31, 2022, respectively.